pedantic-curmudgeon/marduk/README.md

 Test class with test scenarios for the `marduk.functions` module.

 ### [pytests/runner.py](pytests/runner.py)
-Test runner to execute tests via `pytest`.
+Test runner to execute tests via `pytest` with code coverage analysis via `pytest-cov`.

 ### [.github/workflows/on_pr_open_update_docker_build_test_.yml](.github/workflows/on_pr_open_update_docker_test.yml)
 A custom workflow which performs the following actions on a pull request open, update, or close to `dev`:
 1. Checks out the `marduk` repo to get the Docker Compose test files
 1. Checks out the `baldur` repo to get the `liquibase_changelog.sql` file
-1. Executes the `marduk` tests using the Docker Compose file
+1. Executes the `marduk` tests and coverage analysis using the Docker Compose file
-1. Uploads the `auto_tests.xml` test results as a workflow artifact
+3. Uploads the `auto_tests.xml` test results as a workflow artifact
+4. Uploads the `coverage.xml` and `htmlcov` coverage results as a workflow artifact
-1. Publishes the `auto_tests.xml` test results to a workflow job
+1. Publishes the `auto_tests.xml` test results to a workflow job and a PR comment
+1. Publishes a summary of the coverage results as a PR comment

 ### [.github/workflows/on_pr_merge_docker_image_build_and_publish.yml](.github/workflows/on_pr_merge_docker_image_build_and_publish.yml)
 A custom workflow which performs the following actions on a pull request